This page applies to Apigee and Apigee hybrid.

 Management plane compatibility and support timelines

-Apigee hybrid management plane will remain compatible with and be supported to work with a new hybrid runtime release for 12 months after the runtime version is published (or the greater of the last 4 runtime releases and 12 months).
+The Apigee hybrid management plane will remain compatible with and be supported to work with a new hybrid runtime major/minor release for 12 months after the runtime minor version is published (or the greater of the last three runtime releases and 12 months).

-A management plane upgrade may break a runtime version that was published 12 months or longer.
+A management plane upgrade may break a runtime minor version that was published 12 months or longer.